The Premium plan has never been a better value than it is right now! (Read further for details.)

 This interactive course can become whatever you want it to become!
 It complements the video lecture courses, providing a place for you to ask questions, get answers, and learn more directly from J. B.

 Here you have access to the complete, growing back catalog of questions and answers, including short articles answering specific questions, podcasts that help you get through your daily commute, and rough cut video lectures before they become part of one of J. B.'s video lecture courses.
-Think of it like a seminar course with a really, really cool professor.
+Think of it like a seminar course with a really, really cool professor or a book that you are writing in collaboration with the author.

 Drop in and drop out whenever you like.
 As long as you're in this course, you can read, listen, and watch as much as you like.